WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 =  1.1.3  =
 * Feature - Email template customization for the mail sent to the user from the Edwiser Bridge plugin.
+* Feature - Added the settings to enable login redirection to my courses page.
 * Feature - Send the test email to check the modified email template.
 * Feature - Shortcode `eb_courses` to list courses.
 * Feature - Shortcode `eb_my_courses` to list specific user's courses.